simbody/simbody/README.md

         $ sudo echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/simbody/lib/x86_64-linux-gnu' > ~/.bashrc
         ```

         These commands add a line to a configuration file that is loaded every time you open a new terminal.
-If using Ubuntu, you may need to replace `x86_64-linux-gnu` with the appropriate directory on your computer; you might not have this additional directory.
+If using Ubuntu, you may need to replace `x86_64-linux-gnu` with the appropriate directory on your computer.

 2. Open a new terminal.
 3. Test your installation: